Chris O'Neill (animator)

-Christopher Luke O'Neill (born 21 November 1990), also known by his Internet pseudonym Oney (/'əʊni/) or OneyNG, is an Irish YouTuber, animator, cartoonist, video game designer, musician, and voice actor.
+Christopher Luke O'Neill (born 21 November 1990), also known by his pseudonym Oney (/'əʊni/) or OneyNG, is an Irish YouTuber, animator, cartoonist, video game designer, musician, and voice actor.
 He is known for his Flash animations and being the founder and host of the YouTube Let's Play web series OneyPlays.
 He is also the owner of the video game production company OneyWare.

 Early life and education

 O'Neill is from Killinick in County Wexford, and attended St Peter's College.
 He later enrolled in Dún Laoghaire Institute of Art, Design and Technology, but dropped out after a year of study.